 For those students receiving financial aid, you must contact Student Financial Services about how this off-campus move will impact your financial aid package before you apply.
 Note: Mount Holyoke grant funding will be reduced when room and board charges are removed from the bill.

-All applications to live off-campus for the 2018-2019 academic year must be submitted to the Office of Residential Life by 5:00 pm on March 2, 2018, applications will be available in February.
-Decisions will be emailed by 5:00 pm on March 6, 2018.
-Any off-campus housing offers will need to be accepted no later than 9:00 am on Monday, March 19, 2018.
+All applications to live off-campus for the 2020–2021 academic year must be submitted to the Office of Residential Life by 5 pm on Friday, February 28, 2020, applications will be available Friday, February 14, 2020.
+Decisions will be emailed by 5 pm on Tuesday, March 3, 2020.
+Any off-campus housing offers will need to be accepted no later than 9 am on Monday, March 16, 2020.

 All senior applications will be considered first.
-Off-campus housing will be offered to juniors, Sophomores are not eligible.
+Off-campus housing will be offered to juniors if space is available.
+Sophomores are not eligible.
 A waiting list will be established from those students whose applications have been received but who are not eligible to live off-campus at this time.
 Should vacancies occur on the off-campus housing list, the vacancies may be filled from the waiting list.

 Once approved for permission to live off-campus, you must accept the off-campus status by following the instructions in the email you receive with permission.
 Failure to accept the off-campus housing offer by the deadline will void your request and you will need to reapply for placement on the waiting list.